erahal/Android-Custom-Libraries/README.md

-HttpConnectionByte : Class to fecth a byte stream on android and convert it to string
+**HttpConnectionFetch.java** : Class to fecth a byte stream on android and convert it to string